Replace Your Pass

 Wheels Riders

-Online: Complete a new Student Transit Pass application for your school, found on the “Apply for a Pass” page.
+Complete a new Student Transit Pass application for your school.
+Find all applications on the “Apply for a Pass” page.
 Select “I need to replace my lost pass. (current passholder)” when asked “How can we help you?”
 Your replacement card will be sent to your school.